Inside In

 Inside In is Mike Gordon's first solo album and was released August 26, 2003.
 This album was wholly produced during and after the movie, Outside Out and uses aural tracks from it.
 Included in the liner notes are lyrics to some tracks, art and design by Andrew Cunningham, photography by David Barron, confessions of a room, acronyms, a "good quote" from Col. Bruce Hampton, and "everything else unsaid".

 Gordon formed a solo band to tour in support of the album in late 2003.

-In 2006, Gordon created an audio and visual project with his mother, artist Marjorie Minkin, featuring sculpture designs set to the music of Inside In.
-During the summer, he toured with a backing band called Ramble Dove - named after the fictitious band in the Outside Out film.

-The album was released on vinyl for the first time as a deluxe double-LP set in conjunction with Record Store Day on April 16, 2011, pressed on 180g orange vinyl and including "Minkinetics", "Trinners March" and "Be Your Tape", three previously unreleased outtake tracks from the album (available only on vinyl).

 Reception

 Writing for Allmusic, music critic Robert L. Doerschuk praised the album and wrote "One would expect a down-home virtuoso performance from any alumnus of Phish, and that's what you get with Inside In...
 There's no better way to describe this weird and accessible mix: Inside In is far out."

 Track listing

 All songs by Mike Gordon unless otherwise noted.